Swethapriya/All-about-smileys/emotions_ontology.md

 Data Properties:

 6 properties(Quotients) are defined.
 These are used to define an emotion.
 These properties are for emotions in general.
-They have a range of 0-100.They are
+They have a range of 0-100, fractions allowed.They are
 1. AngerQuotient
 2. DisgustQuotient
 3. FearQuotient
 4. SadnessQuotient
 5. HappinessQuotient
 6. SurpriseQuotient

+EquiMotion is defined as a complex emotion with equal basic emotion quotients.

 Individuals: